-The U.S. NCS Accelerator will consider applications from an array of entities including non-profits, for-profits, governmental agencies, et al.
+The U.S. NCS Accelerator will consider applications from 501(c)(3) not-for-profits.

 7. How do I apply?

 You may begin the application by submitting an online application form on the U.S. NCS Accelerator website at www.nature.org/ncsaccelerator.